Amira (software): Overview

 Amira is an extendable software system for scientific visualization, data analysis, and presentation of 3D and 4D data.
 It is used by researchers and engineers in academia and industry.

-Its is a tool for processing, analysis and visualization of data from various modalities; e.g. micro-CT, PET, Ultrasound.
+It is a tool for processing, analysis and visualization of data from various modalities; e.g. micro-CT, PET, Ultrasound.
 It is used in many fields, such as microscopy in biology and materials science, molecular biology, quantum physics, astrophysics, computational fluid dynamics (CFD), finite element modeling (FEM), non-destructive testing (NDT), and many more.

 One of the key features, besides data visualization, is Amira's set of tools for image segmentation and geometry reconstruction.
 This allows the user to mark (or segment) structures and regions of interest in 3D image volumes using automatic, semi-automatic, and manual tools.
 The segmentation can then be used for a variety of subsequent tasks, such as volumetric analysis, density analysis, shape analysis, or the generation of 3D computer models for visualization, numerical simulations, or rapid prototyping or 3D printing.

 Other key Amira features are multi-planar and volume visualization, image registration, filament tracing, cell separation and analysis, tetrahedral mesh generation, fiber-tracking from diffusion tensor imaging (DTI) data, skeletonization, spatial graph analysis, and stereoscopic rendering of 3D data over multiple displays and immersive virtual reality environments, including CAVEs.

 As a commercial product Amira requires the purchase of a license or an academic subscription.
 A time-limited, but full-featured evaluation version is available for download free of charge.